-Like most major Australian sports there can be over 200 betting marks on one AFL game offered by American and Australian sportsbooks, many of these betting markets are exotics.
+Like most major Australian sports there can be over 200 betting markets on one AFL game offered by US online sportsbooks (and mobile bet apps), many of these betting markets are exotics.
 Try for example William Hill NJ Online Sports Book in New Jersey or Indiana, bet365 or SugarHouse (Betrivers).

 But by far the most popular form of Aussie Rules betting is line betting, or handicap betting, in which the punter can either take a points start or concede a start to the other team.

 Straight out betting, placing your money on a team to score the most points, is the simplest way to bet and the most popular.